PersiaML/tutorials/src/customization/index.md

 ### Customize PERSIA Training Context

-After the above, a PERSIA training context should be created to acquire the `Dataloder` and manage the embedding.
+After model and embedding optimizer have been defined, a PERSIA training context should be created to acquire the `Dataloder` and manage the embedding.

 ```python
 # train.py